Getting the Lowdown on Oxycodone's 5mg Tab and What It Means

 Coverage reforms

-Expanding help with paying could improve access for many, but it may also lead to higher overall costs for everyone in the system.
+Expanding financial assistance could make access easier for many, but it might also lead to higher overall expenses across the system.

 Prescription monitoring programs (PDMPs)